Neagoe Basarab: Early life

+Mihnea fled Wallachia in 1510 while being pursued by the Craiovescu faction, and Mircea left Wallachia around 26 January 1510, after a battle near Cotmeana with an Ottoman army led by Neagoe Basarab.
+In November 28, 1511 Neagoe helps capture Mircea and chase him out of the country.

+After Pârvu, Bogdan took over the Divan.
+After November Vlad cel Tânăr and the Craiovești family developed a falling out.
+The boyars, accustomed to being in the head of the state, were envious of Bogdan's authority.
+Moreover, Vlad suspected Neagoe of wanting to become the Prince of Wallachia.
+Vlad summons the Craiovești and makes them swear that Neagoe is not the son of a Lord, threatening to cut off their nose or eyes.
+As a result, the boyars swear formally, but then deserted Vlad and crossed the Danube to Mehmet.
+With his help, the Ottoman army and Neagoe started marching to Bucharest.
+At Văcărești, the battle was lost for Vlad and he was taken prisoner.
+Neagoe was placed upon the throne using a dubious claim to be the illegitimate Son of Basarab Țepeluș cel Tânăr and his mother Neaga.

 Reign

 In the 16th century, Wallachia was independent, but was required to pay an exorbitant tribute to the greater force of the Ottoman Empire.
 Neagoe encouraged the development of crafts and trade, while maintaining a good relation with Wallachia's other powerful neighbour, Hungary.

 His diplomacy attempted to establish connections with the Republic of Venice and the Papacy, even offering to mediate the dispute between Eastern Orthodoxy and Roman Catholicism, with the purpose of uniting Christendom against the Ottoman threat.

 He adopted the Byzantine tradition of Church patronage, making generous donations to the Orthodox monasteries, not only in Wallachia but throughout the Balkans.
 During his reign the Curtea de Argeș Monastery was built (in 1517) – legend names Meșterul Manole as the chief craftsman; the account also fuses Neagoe with yet another legendary figure, Prince Radu (who would've caused Manole's death by ordering for the scaffolding to be removed while the builders were on the roof, ensuring that nobody would use Manole's craft, and thus preserving the uniqueness of the structure).

 Neagoe ordered the earliest works on the old Metropolitan church in Târgoviște (the city where the edition of the Gospels was published in 1512) and St. Nicholas Church in Șcheii Brașovului.

 Neagoe Basarab wrote in Church Slavonic one of the earliest literary works of Wallachia, called "The teachings of Neagoe Basarab to his son Theodosie" (translated in Romanian as Învățăturile lui Neagoe Basarab către fiul său Teodosie), where he touches various subjects such as philosophy, diplomacy, morals and ethics.

+After his death, Neagoe was buried at the Curtea de Argeș Cathedral.